With the many thousands of mountains in Germany to pick from, it’s no easy job to decide on which to include on your German vacation itinerary.

-In the east, the Elbe Sandstone Mountains on both banks of the Elbe river may be regarded as the easternmost extension of the mountains.
+In the east, the Elbe Sandstone Mountains on both banks of the Elbe River may be regarded as the easternmost extension of the mountains.
 East of the Elbe, the mountain chain continues as the Lusatian Mountains.
-The Ore Mountains slope gently away to the north, where the cities of Zwickau and Chemnitz are located on the foothills.
-The southern incline is extremely steep.
+The Ore Mountains slope gently away to the north, where the cities of Zwickau and Chemnitz are on the foothills with an extremely steep southern incline.

-The Ore Mountains were virtually unsettled during the Middle Ages and covered with dense forests.
-In the 15th century, the discovery of silver and tin deposits led to the settlement of the mountains and the foundation of cities.
+The Ore Mountains were unsettled during the Middle Ages and were covered with dense forests.
+In the 15th century, the discovery of silver and tin deposits led to settlement within the mountains.
 The name is derived from the richness of mineral resources.

-The Rhön Mountains are a group of low mountains in central Germany.
-The states Hesse, Bavaria, and Thuringia border each other here.
+The Rhön Mountains are a group of low mountains in central Germany bordered by the German states of Hesse, Bavaria, and Thuringia.
 The Fulda River and its valley separate the range of mountains.
-They are a product of the ancient volcanic activity, from the Vogelsberg Mountain.
+They are a product of the ancient volcanic activity from Vogelsberg Mountain.